 - Victory Hilton Guide Service (802) 633-4928, Barnet, VT – Don Easter will happily pick you up at the door of Rabbit Hill Inn

 More than 40,000 acres of lakes and 4,000 miles of rivers and streams define the Northeast Kingdom and White Mountain regions.
-These numerous waterways, both large and small, offer many opportunities for boating, canoeing, kayaking, swimming, fishing and wildlife viewing.
+These numerous waterways, both large and small, offer many opportunities for boating, canoeing, kayaking, paddle boarding, swimming, fishing and wildlife viewing.
 Enjoy placid waters for leisurely rowing and canoeing.
 Choose more active rivers and larger lakes for more challenging paddling and motor boating.
 Lucky for us, we are just a brief stroll to the Connecticut River.
 Terrific guided excursions are available too.
 A few of our favorite options: Clyde River, Lake Willoughby, Crystal Lake, Harvey’s Lake, Joe’s Pond, Echo Lake / Franconia Notch State Park, NH, Connecticut River, and Moore Reservoir.

 Canoe, Kayak, and Motor Boat rentals are available at many of these locations.
 You may also rent from these fine sport outfitters: